bare-metal-edu/assignment-gates-from-transistors/README.md

 `NAND` and the `NOR`?
 Below, you'll find the truth tables that represent the desired outcome of each of these circuits which you'll need to replicate in order to solve this `Hack`.

-Like the `Fundamental` assignment, you'll need to complete some documentation in the `docs/` folder on the `hack` branch (it's a separate file!).
+Like the `Fundamental` assignment, you'll need to complete the `report.md` file in the `docs/` folder on the `hack` branch (it's a separate file!).
+Also, similar to the `Fundamental` branch, you'll need to complete schematics of the circuits in `TinkerCAD` and provide them in the
+`report.md` file.

 ### `NAND`